ryoy531/Asm2sv/README.md

 /path/to/Asm2sv check
 ```

-## Commands and tutorial
+## Commands
 Asm2sv has multiple command options as follows.
-We would like to show the usages through the tutorial dataset.
-Please obtain it via [Daizu-net](https://daizu-net.dna.affrc.go.jp/ap/top)
+Tutorial is also available (see below).
 - `gfftolist` produces a gene query list file based on reference Gff3 file.
 The output list file can be used in the `run` command.
 ```
 /path/to/Asm2sv gfftolist -g [reference Gff3]